 John M. Kreger

-John Kreger is vice president of Public Sector Programs within The MITRE Corporation’s Center for Programs and Technology.
-He is responsible for the organization’s technical work and developing whole of government solutions to address challenges in aviation, financial and economic, healthcare, homeland security, and veterans program areas.
+Kreger is the former vice president of Public Sector Programs within The MITRE Corporation’s Center for Programs and Technology.
+He was responsible for the organization’s technical work and for developing whole-of-government solutions to address challenges in aviation, financial and economic, healthcare, homeland security, and veterans program areas.